MadPonyInteractive/MadQt/docs/ProjectManager/install.md

 ### Create a executable for Windows
-1 - Create a new file in a text and paste the following code
+1 - Create a new file in a text editor and paste the following code
 ```python
 @echo off
 MadQtProjectManager